laxatzi/blogPostCode/CSS/transitions/transitions.md

 The x axis depicts the transition’s duration.
 The y-axis represents the rate at which the transition occurs.
 Curves are defined with the x and y axes spanning from 0 to 1.

-The bottom-left corner is 0, 0; the top-right is 1, 1.
+The coordinates for the bottom-left corner are 0, 0 and for the top-right is 1, 1.

 ### Best Practices